 Rebecca Alleyne

-For almost 20 years, I’ve worked as a family lawyer and mediator, helping families navigate separation in a way that is fair, respectful, and constructive.
+I’m a family lawyer and accredited family law mediator based in Victoria, BC.
+For nearly 20 years, I’ve helped families across British Columbia navigate separation in a way that is fair, respectful, and forward-looking.

-I hold Bachelor of Commerce degree (University of Calgary, 2001) and a Law degree (University of Victoria, 2005), and was called to the British Columbia bar in 2006.
-I am a member of the Law Society of British Columbia, an accredited Family Law Mediator, and a member of the Civil and Family Rosters of Mediate BC after completing hundreds of hours of advanced mediation training.
+I hold a Bachelor of Commerce from the University of Calgary and a law degree from the University of Victoria, and I was called to the British Columbia bar in 2006.
+I am a member of the Law Society of British Columbia, an accredited Family Law Mediator, and a Registered Roster Mediator Mediate BC with a designation in Family (Parenting) and Family (Property), with hundreds of hours of advanced mediation training.

 Most importantly, I’ve seen how mediation can transform conflict into a respectful, forward-looking plan.
-My role is to guide you through this process with compassion and skill, so you can move ahead with confidence and a stronger foundation for the future.
+My role is to guide families through this process with clarity, skill, and compassion, so they can move ahead with confidence and a stronger foundation for the future.

 Book with Rebecca